-Located on Beach Road, has been recognised by the International Surfing Association ‘as one of the most significant centres of surfing heritage in the world’ and with five exhibition spaces it’s easy to why ANSM is so impressive.
+The ANSM, appropriately on Beach Road, has been recognised by the International Surfing Association “as one of the most significant centres of surfing heritage in the world”, and with five exhibition spaces, it’s easy to see why it’s so impressive.